simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-Allows the user to scan QRCodes/Barcodes in search components
+Allows the user to scan QRCodes/Barcodes in the index search component

 ### `USE_CHANGE_USER`